WRITTEN BY Katie Innes

 Despite the temporary modifications to the Corporations Act and the Associations Incorporation Act, an AGM held virtually may still breach members’ rights if the meeting is held in such a way that members are not provided a reasonable opportunity to effectively participate; those rights will still be enforceable at common law.

-If you have any questions about how best to prepare for your upcoming AGM under these new measures, please contact Katie Innes or the Business Team at BAL Lawyers.
+If you have any questions about how best to prepare for your upcoming AGM under these new measures, please contact Katie Innes or the Business & Commercial at BAL Lawyers.

 Written by Katie Innes who is grateful for the assistance of Nicole Harrowfield.